 29 Breezy Avenue, Greensboro.
 533-2457. www.greensborohistoricalsociety.org.
 Open Tues., Wed., and Thurs. from 10 a.m. to 2 p.m. and 1 to 3 p.m.
 Check out our powerful new tool for researching Greensboro families stored in our archives!
 Permanent Exhibit: Hill Homestead: the Story of Greensboro: Faces of Our Town has been updated and displays tools and ledgers, kitchen gadgets, and farm implements, and parlor furniture from the 19th century.

 LOOKING GLASS MUSEUM AT CLAN OF THE HAWK

 The Looking Glass Museum is located on the grounds of the Clan of the Hawk off Route 58 in Evansville.
 Free admittance.
 This is a museum dedicated to the local Native American groups.
 For more information, call 754-2817 or e-mail [email protected].

 MAC CENTER FOR THE ARTS

 158 Main Street, Newport.
 334-1966.
-Hours: Open Tuesday through Saturday, 10 a.m. to 5 p.m.
+Hours: Monday through Saturday from 10 a.m. to 5 p.m.
 Over 45 Vermont visual artists and handcrafters offer their work in the 2,000+ square foot gallery.
-MAC Center for the Arts also offers special events, exhibits, musical performances, and classes/workshops for adults and children. www.memphremagogartscollaborative.com
+MAC Center for the Arts also offers special events, exhibits, musical performances, and classes/workshops for adults and children.
+Visit. www.memphremagogartscollaborative.com.

 MEMPHREMAGOG HISTORICAL SOCIETY OF NEWPORT